Tragic Details About The Secret Lives Of Mormon Wives Stars

 Whitney Leavitt's baby was hospitalized with RSV

 Out of everyone on "The Secret Lives of Mormon Wives," few have gotten heat like Whitney Leavitt.
-The reality star has been dragged online for her relationship with her husband, her behavior toward her castmates, and for uploading a video of herself dancing next to her infant son while he was hospitalized with RSV.
+The reality star has been dragged online for her relationship with her husband, her behavior toward her cast mates, and for uploading a video of herself dancing next to her infant son while he was hospitalized with RSV.
 While the video was an odd way to share that information, the backlash took a dark turn.
 "It was really bad, people were telling me to end my life, they wished my family would die," Leavitt shared with BuzzFeed News of the situation.
 Leavitt took down the video a day after posting it.

 As noted, Leavitt's child was hospitalized with RSV, a potentially fatal illness for infants that causes cold-like symptoms and breathing issues.
-RSV, which has gone through an unprecedented rise in recent years, is the leading cause of hospitalization for infants in the United States.
+RSV has gone through an unprecedented rise in recent years, and is the leading cause of hospitalization for infants in the United States.
 Leavitt and her husband were understandably rattled when they learned of their son's diagnosis.
 "Send some prayers for lil lee right now.
 He got admitted this morning cause of low oxygen and tested positive for RSV," Leavitt shared on Instagram in December 2021.
 "It's honestly so overwhelming.
 It's hard to not feel helpless in times like this."
 Leavitt's son's condition improved after a few days in the hospital, and after some time at home, he was able to breathe on his own.
 "He's awesome.
 He's healthy.
 He's sleeping horribly.
 But other than that, he's doing great," Leavitt said.

 Mikayla Matthews suffers from a chronic illness